jspolice/review-guidelines/review-guidelines.md

 ### GitHub Page / Docs:

 - Is there a description in the top?
-- Is there a link to an example / demo?
+- Is there a link to a project's website?
 - Does the Readme display a nice typography rhythm in terms of titles and subtitles?
 - Does the Readme contain a short description of what the library does?
 - Does the Readme contain documentation about the API?